dps923/winter2020/graded-work/assign3.md

 The "photoUrl" field will get a placeholder (dummy) image URL, but our app will allow it to be updated by a URL to a real cat photo.

-Generate and save between 100 and 150 rows of data.
+Generate and save between 50 and 100 rows of data.

 <br>